Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

 Sales and support teams use Nextiva to deliver a better customer experience.

-The best KPIs for customer service measure the entire customer experience and map the journey from beginning to end.
+The best customer service KPIs measure the entire customer experience and map the journey from beginning to end.
 These include customer satisfaction score, average wait time, first contact resolution, average resolution time, and more.

 Service-level metrics are internal metrics companies use to benchmark their customer service goals.
 These metrics aren’t made publicly available.
 They are often called SLAs and measure how many customer inquiries happen within a given time frame.

 One of the best ways B2B companies can measure customer service ROI is with artificial intelligence (AI) tools.
-With conversational AI and other customer support tools, you can analyze interactions and grab key insights like issue resolution rate, purchase frequency, and more.
+Conversational AI and other customer support tools allow you to analyze interactions and gain key insights like issue resolution rate, purchase frequency, and more.